-This position requires extensive technical knowledge and skill, independence of action, and cooperative team effort to meet the operational/ instructional needs of the Critical Care Unit and Emergency Services of UW Veterinary Care (UWVC) hospital.
-Position responsibilities require the individual to demonstrate initiative and the ability to make independent discretionary judgments that can affect the quality/outcome of animal life.
+This position performs technical responsibilities in support of the 24/7 needs of the Critical Care Unit and Emergency Services of UW Veterinary Care (UWVC).
+The position requires the individual to make independent and responsible decisions which may affect the outcome/quality of animal life.
 Requires the ability to lift a minimum of 50lbs. independently and physical and manual dexterity to perform specialized technical tasks.
 Responsibilities may include, but are not limited to:

 List of Duties

 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.